Foresters Infinite Banking · Defined

 IBC says you can use a whole life policy as a personal banking system for any purchase.
 The And Asset says you only deploy capital from the contract when the borrowed dollars will produce a return greater than the carrier's loan cost.
 Anything less is an expensive way to spend money.
 Many IBC marketers say you are paying yourself interest.
 You are not.
 The interest goes to the insurance company, and your return is what your deployed capital earns elsewhere while the certificate keeps compounding net of internal costs.

 This distinction is sharper with Foresters precisely because its projected long-term growth lags.
-When the contract grows slowly on its own, the value has to come from what you deploy the capital into.
-A slow-growing capital base does not forgive lazy borrowing.
+When the contract grows slowly on its own, more of the value has to come from what you deploy the capital into, so a weak use of borrowed money costs you more here than at a higher-IRR carrier.

 The math has to work.
 Every time.